ValentinThouzeau/PrimateCalls/README.md

-# Supplementary materials of the article "The Emergence of Primates Calls"
+# Supplementary material of the article entitled "The Emergence of Primate Calls"

 Data :
 - primate_alarm.csv